LakshmanSomasundaram/AtlassianValuationCFAChallenge/README.md

 heavy R&D and negative EBIT, both of which are native to TEAM's current financial profile.
 A negative CMA can be explained by TEAM's aggressive expansion over the last few years, typical for high-growth software companies as they expand operations.

 My standard deviation python file is critical for my Monte Carlo simulation, as it is the backbone for simulation spreads.
-It covers standard deviation for FCF margins, sales growth (calculated from historical margins), WACC (calculated from Fama-French 3-Factor regression), and terminal growth (calculated from 40-year US nominal GDP 1986-2026).
+It covers standard deviation for FCF margins & sales growth (calculated from historical margins), WACC (calculated from Fama-French 3-Factor regression), and terminal growth (calculated from 40-year US nominal GDP 1986-2026).

 Finally, my Monte Carlo simulation (n = 50,000) ran four key variables, sales growth, FCF margin, WACC & terminal growth.
 These variables were slected based upon independent